Hengifoss Waterfall Hike In East Iceland

-Hengifoss has to be one of the most incredible waterfalls in the whole country of Iceland, although it does have some tough competition from Dynjandi and Haifoss.
+Hengifoss Waterfall has to be one of the most incredible falls in the whole country of Iceland, although it does have some tough competition from Dynjandi and Haifoss.

 Hengifoss Waterfall Hike

 I almost skipped the Hengifoss hike because it was a cloudy day and I wasn’t sure if the falls were worthwhile, but I’m so glad I decided to give it a look!

 It takes about 1 hour to hike to Hengifoss and the views are just out of this world.
 It’s not a very difficult hike, but there’s a significant elevation gain of about 980 feet.

 You cross a few streams and sheep fences along the way, but there are bridges at each of them so that part isn’t bad at all.

 The photo above was taken with a drone, but you can easily take some great photos of this waterfall from the ground too.

 Hengifoss is the 2nd tallest waterfall in Iceland, at 420 feet!

 This is a 2-step waterfall you’ll hike past on your way to Hengifoss, around the 1/2 mile (1 km) mark in the hike.
 Like Svartifoss, this is another waterfall surrounded by cool looking basalt rock columns.